POLICY: Providing Proper Notice to a Subcontractor or Vendor

-Once the “Written Notice” is prepared and approved it should be delivered to the Subcontractor or Vendor via facsimile and via priority overnight courier or certified US mail.
-The president of the company in default and the person who signed the agreement should receive the written notice.
+Once the “Written Notice” is prepared and approved it should be delivered to the Subcontractor’s or Vendor’s Representative via Procore Form’s Tab.
 If the Subcontractor or Vendor is bonded, a copy should also be sent to the bonding company.
-Both the fax and overnight courier/certified mail receipt should be kept and filed with the letter.

 Step # 5

 During the period of notification, the actions and progress of the Subcontractor / Vendor should be closely monitored and documented.
 At the end of the notification period a determination should be made in conjunction with the Senior Project Manager as to the response made by the Subcontractor / Vendor.
 The Subcontractor / Vendor can remain on notice and in default of the Subcontract / P.O. while being allowed to work on the project.
 This should be documented similar to the attached memo.
 Any correspondence from the subcontractor / vendor concerning the default must be answered in writing by Carter & Carter promptly.

 Step # 6